rblst/rblst/postgresql/passwordcheck/README.md

 # passwordcheck_with_params

-The PostgeSQL module [passwordcheck](https://www.postgresql.org/docs/current/passwordcheck.html) is simple module, where all rules are hardcoded and parameters cannot be used.
+The PostgreSQL module [passwordcheck](https://www.postgresql.org/docs/current/passwordcheck.html) is simple module, where all rules are hardcoded and parameters cannot be used.

 This module, called passwordcheck_with_params is an extended version, which allows parametrization.
 It handles lowercase, uppercase, numeric and special characters separately.
 Characters can also be disallowed.
 It also gives the user a possibility to use cracklib, including a dictionary.
 (Note that cracklib cannot be parametrized either.
 This implementation, however, could be extended further to only take into consideration certain cracklib rules...)